FxKu/audit/README.md

 5.1.
 Add Audit to a database

-Run the AUDIT_SETUP.sql script to create the schema 'audit' with tables and functions.
-AUDIT_VERSIONING.sql is necessary to restore past table states and AUDIT_INDEX_SCHEMA includes funtions to define constraints in the schema, where the tables / schema state has been restored (in order they have been restored as tables).
+Run the `AUDIT_SETUP.sql` script to create the schema `audit` with tables and functions. `AUDIT_VERSIONING.sql` is necessary to restore past table states and `AUDIT_INDEX_SCHEMA.sql` includes funtions to define constraints in the schema, where the tables / schema state has been restored (in order they have been restored as tables).